 WinWriters - Resource for online writers <<<< GOES to conference ???

 Society for Technical Communications - Information for writers and technical communicators

 Software Contractor's Guild - Information for those involved in software development and writing for developers

 HTML Writers Guild - Information for those involved in Web development

-American Society of Indexers - Organization for writers specializing in indexing issues
+American Society for Indexing - Organization for writers specializing in indexing issues

 Bartlett's Familiar Quotations - Online version of Bartlett's classic book

 The Elements of Style - Online version of Strunk's classic book, with good look-up to various rules of grammar and punctuation